EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 md5sum NAME_OF_YOUR_BOOTLOADER_FILE.bin
 ```

 The `md5sum` command will output a string of hex.
 That should match the hash listed next to the bin file you downloaded for your [bootloader](https://github.com/Dafang-Hacks/uboot/tree/master/compiled_bootloader) Again, do not proceed unless the MD5 matches the version you downloaded.
-Now erase and write to flash.
-Do not do anything else between these commands as once you erase, your device will be bricked until you write the .bin.
+Now erase and write the bootloader.
+Do not do anything else between these commands as once you have erased your bootloader.
+Your device will be unable to boot until you have written a new bootloader.

 ```bash